CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 * **removewhitespace**,

-* **repair**, Always included.
+* **repair**, Always included and placed as the first filter to be run.
 This filter will transform characters and strings that might harm the parsability by applications such as Excel.
 This filter will go through a number of iterations over the input cell data to ensure all characters are spreadsheet safe.

 ## ToDo / Wishlist: